 In Part 1 of this essay I included the excerpt below from the LDS Church’s Teacher Manual for seminary (i.e., high school aged) students.
 This excerpt is taken from the Book of Mormon lesson wherein the content of Jacob 2 and 3 is addressed.
-Readers may wonder why I didn’t include material from the lesson covering Jacob 2 and 3, Censorship, and Mormonism’s Avoidance of Stubborn Book of Mormon Teacher Manual for Institute (i.e., college aged) students.
+Readers may wonder why I didn’t include material from the lesson covering Jacob 2 and 3 in the Church’s Book of Mormon Teacher Manual for Institute (i.e., college aged) students.
 (I truly do hope readers wondered that.
 It would mean the reader is intellectually engaged in the discussion of this topic, for one thing, and that question naturally inheres in a discussion about how the LDS Church teaches difficult subjects.
 But in this case, the question also leads to a very interesting answer.)
 Continue reading

 One of my daughters, who loves math and majored in statistics in college, recently challenged me to solve a math word problem to which she had already figured out the answer.
 Since I generally enjoy word problems, and believed careful thinking on my part would reveal the solution, I had no reason not to accept her challenge.
 I also assumed that the problem was tricky and the answer counterintuitive, because otherwise my daughter would have no reason to use this problem to test me.
 So, with what I thought was the appropriate amount of confidence and wariness, I said “Sure, lay it on me.”